qaiswardag/go_bill_creator_app/README.md

-# Go Mini Project
+# Go Bill Creator

-Welcome to the Go Mini Project repository!
-This repository is dedicated to creating various small mini applications using Go programming language.
-Whether you're new to Go or an experienced developer, this project aims to provide a collection of simple yet practical examples to help you learn and explore different aspects of Go programming.
+Welcome to the Go Bill Creator repository!
+This repository is dedicated to creating a small Bill Creator application using the Go programming language.

-## About the Project

-The Go Mini Project is an open-source initiative aimed at promoting learning and collaboration in the Go community.
-The project consists of a collection of small mini apps, each focusing on a specific concept, feature, or use case of Go programming.
-These mini apps are designed to be simple, easy to understand, and serve as practical examples for Go developers of all skill levels.
+This is a simple Go application that allows users to create and save bills as files based on their input.

-## Features
+# Features

-- **Diverse Mini Apps**: Explore a variety of mini applications covering different topics such as web development, concurrency, file handling, networking, and more.
-- **Practical Examples**: Each mini app is accompanied by clear explanations and comments to help you understand the underlying concepts and how they are implemented in Go.
-- **Open Source**: The project is open-source, which means you can contribute your own mini apps, suggest improvements, report issues, and collaborate with other developers.
+- Create bills with customizable details such as item names, quantities, prices, etc.
+- Save bills as files for easy access and reference.
+- Simple and intuitive command-line interface.

 ## Getting Started

-To get started with the Go Mini Project, follow these steps:
+To get started with the Go application, follow these steps:

 1. Clone the repository to your local machine: